Free consultation 402-431-9000

 The Elderly (65 and Over)

 Older adults and senior citizens – those 65 years and older – are at high risk of suffering catastrophic and fatal injuries in slip and fall accidents.
-According to the Centers for Disease Control and Prevention (CDC), more than one in four older adults fall each year.
+According to the Centers for Disease Control and Prevention (CDC), more than one in four older adults falls each year.
 The CDC states that over three million seniors are treated in hospitals for fall injuries annually.
 In 2020, falls among older adults caused 36,000 deaths in the U.S., making it the leading cause of injury-related death for this age group.

 The elderly are more at risk of slip and fall accidents due to physical limitations and disabilities that may cause them to struggle with balance.
 They may become dizzy or lightheaded when they stand up, have poor vision, experience foot problems, or take medications that make them dizzy or unsteady.
 These accidents can result in traumatic brain injuries or hip fractures, which can prove fatal for a victim.
 The CDC reports that over 95 percent of hip fractures are caused by falling.